cjb5790/aspnetcore-workshop/exercise-9/vinyl-crate-artist-service.md

-# Create ArtistService in VinylCrate.Data and retrieve database records
+# Create ArtistService in VinylCrate.Data and Retrieve Database Records

 With our database connection configured, we can now create a repository inside of our Data layer to retrieve our Artist records for us.
 The repository pattern is a common design pattern used in data retrieval in order to keep separation of concerns between the database and your business logic.
 You can read more on it [here](https://msdn.microsoft.com/en-us/library/ff649690.aspx).